Disney’s BoardWalk Restaurants

 Can you see fireworks from the Disney World BoardWalk?

-Visitors will be able to see portions of Disney firework shows, such as EPCOT’s “Harmonious” (and possibly even Magic Kingdom’s “Enchantment”), from the BoardWalk.
-However, if you’re watching from the BoardWalk, it’s good to have a mindset that the fireworks are an added bonus and not a main attraction; there are better views of these shows around the Disney parks themselves.
+Visitors will be able to see portions of Disney firework shows, such as EPCOT’s “Luminous” (and possibly even get a tiny peek at Magic Kingdom’s “Happily Ever After”), from the BoardWalk.
+However, if you’re watching from the BoardWalk, it’s good to have a mindset that the fireworks are an added bonus and not a main attraction; there are far better views of these shows around the Disney parks themselves.

 Are Disney Springs and Disney BoardWalk the same?